 - Recreational scholarships for low-income youth.

-Fairfield is the home of two prime public golf courses, Paradise Valley and Rancho Solano, voted the number 1 and number 2 courses in Solano County.
+Fairfield is the home of two prime public golf courses, Paradise Valley and Rancho Solano.
 Other outdoor recreational locations include:

-- Two "pocket parks", which are small, quiet, green spaces suitable for peaceful outings with children
+- Two "pocket parks", which are small, quiet and green spaces suitable for peaceful outings with children.

-- Four "community parks" containing areas for baseball, basketball, soccer, swimming, tennis, horseshoes, roller sports, plus picnic facilities and restrooms
+- Four community parks containing areas for baseball, basketball, soccer, swimming, tennis, horseshoes, roller sports, picnic facilities and restrooms